atterholt/atterholt.github.io/index.md

 * * *

 Welcome!
 I'm an observational seismologist and Mendenhall Postdoctoral Fellow at the US Geological Survey.
-My research incorporates techniques from applied mathematics and photonic seismology to better understand earthquakes and structure.
+My research incorporates techniques from applied mathematics and photonic seismology to better understand Earth structure and earthquakes.
 When I'm not looking at wiggle plots, I can be found playing with my puppy or losing at backgammon.
 For my complete publication record and background, please see my CV.
 Also, check out the software on my [Github page](https://github.com/atterholt).

 <h3 style="color:SeaGreen">
   Education